Pair QuizHack

 The biggest productivity gain on Canvas usually comes from repetition.
 When a student is handling coursework every week, small delays compound.
 Five extra context switches on one assignment may not feel dramatic, but repeated over an entire course load they become a serious drain on time and concentration.

-A good Canvas study assistant gives students a repeatable system: open the question, check whether notes matter, use AI chat if a concept needs clarification, and keep moving through the assignment without rebuilding context.
+A good Canvas homework help gives students a repeatable system: open the question, check whether notes matter, use AI chat if a concept needs clarification, and keep moving through the assignment without rebuilding context.
 That is the mindset behind QuizHack.
 The goal is not to add more software between you and Canvas.
 The goal is to make the Canvas workflow feel lighter and easier to sustain.

 This page is for students who use Canvas regularly and want a better way to move through assignments, quizzes, and review work.
 It is especially relevant if your classes depend on lecture notes, class-specific study guides, or mixed question formats that generic helpers do not handle well.